 Julian Kenyon and his family took a road trip along California Highway 1 in the USA with Audley.
-Read about their adventures as they travelled from San Francisco to San Diego.
+Read about their adventures as they traveled from San Francisco to San Diego.

 A west coast road trip in Mustang Sally